Putting 3D Spatially Sparse Networks on a Diet: Spatially Sparse Network Compression

 Once we finish training a spatially sparse convnet with dense weights, we prune some of the weights while preserving the test accuracy.
 In this paper, we utilize several pruning methods that belong to the family of magnitude-based pruning~\cite{lee2018snip,frankle2018the,zhou2019deconstructing,han2015learning}.
 Specifically, we use three pruning methods with different pruning criteria and apply the criteria on the entire weights (global) or per layer (local).
 We put all our pruning criteria on \Tbl{pruning_method}.
 Starting from a pre-trained model, we cycle through a series of the network pruning and fine-tuning iteratively.
 At each pruning step, we use the pruning criteria to sort the weights and remove lower $p$ portion of weights and repeat this $N_\mathrm{prune}$ times so the final target pruning rate is $p_\mathrm{target} = 1 - (1 - p)^{N_\mathrm{prune}}$, where $p$ and $N_\mathrm{prune}$ are predefined hyperparameters.

 We apply each pruning method to each pre-trained network with the same target compression rate to compare the effect of different pruning criteria.
 All hyperparameters other than pruning strategies, e.g., number of fine-tuning steps between consecutive pruning steps, learning rates, etc., are set to be the same for every model and a pruning strategy pair.
-We put our pruning procedure on \Alg{pruning}.
+We put the details of the pruning procedure on the supplementary material.